Do Popcorn Ceilings Have Asbestos?

 Most popcorn ceilings were made with asbestos before the dangers of this deadly material were widely known.
 Between the 1950s and 1980s, asbestos was commonly used in construction materials for its fire-resistant properties.

-• Age of the Building.
+• Check When Your Home Was Built.
 Homes and apartments built before the mid-1980s are more likely to have popcorn ceilings made with asbestos.

 It’s important to stay informed about the health risks of asbestos exposure and take the needed precautions to protect your home.